 Aloe vera is one option that may be beneficial for your horse, but its efficacy is only moderately better than a placebo.
 It may work better in combination with other ingredients that have been shown to improve gastric ulcers.

-Mad Barn’s Visceral+ has been clinically tested to reduce ulcers in horses following the discontinuation of omeprazole treatment.
-Visceral+ is made with safe and natural ingredients that are research-validated in horses with ulcers.
+Mad Barn’s Visceral+ has been clinically tested following the discontinuation of omeprazole treatment.
+It is formulated to support gastric and hindgut health and immune function.

 If you’re interested in feeding aloe vera or any other gut health supplement to your horse, we recommend also looking at your horse’s overall diet and management to identify ways to support gut health.